Liskokuningas/databasemysqlexample/README.md

 Now take another line from the list and change the names AND the email address (but use a completely new email address that is not already in the list).
 Then press `Save` -  button.
 A new line should appear the list.
 Now have a play with the list, select a line and change the email address to something that already is on the list but for another person.

 What happens when you change some else email address to match that one?
 You should see that the logic is not there for the user.
 Try to figure out why those things happens and how could you prevent that.
-Also selecting an employee from the list and then pressing `Clear` button empties the information of that employee from the list.
-It does not delete the employee or save the cleared data but not quite the outcome the end user would expect.

 == 8.
 Adding an employee information

-You might have noticed already that if you press the `Clear` - button and then try to enter completely new employee information this does not work.
+You might have noticed already that if you press the `Cancel` - button and then try to enter completely new employee information this does not work.
 Same thing happens when reloading the page and start inserting employee info without first selecting an employee.
 Why is that?

 So, `Vaadin` helps you out with using the binders.
 You bind the employee information input fields to that particular employee.
 You can return the information from all the fields with a simple `binder.getBean` command instead of having to ask the value from each and every field separately.
 The application binds the employee to input fields when you select it from the list.
 This is done in the constructor of the `MasterDetailView` - class with the following line: